D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Discussion and Future Work

-\textbf{Societal impact and limitations.} The realism of modern deepfakes raises several societal and security threats; \name is a step towards mitigating that.
-Nonetheless, adversarial deepfakes also have benign use cases, e.g., anonymization of an end-user on an online network; D3 could prevent such anonymization.
+\textbf{Societal impact and limitations.} Modern deepfakes raise several societal and security threats; \name is a step towards mitigating that.
+Nonetheless, adversarial deepfakes also have benign use cases, e.g., anonymization of an end-user on an online network; \name could prevent such anonymization.
+Additionally, \name is focused on diffusion-generated deepfake images --- since it relies upon redundancy in the frequency space, it may not be effective against against future types of deepfakes that avoid these artifacts.
 We believe that the benefits of \name outweigh such potential concerns.

-\textbf{Concerns of gradient obfuscation.} ~\cite{athalye2018obfuscated} showed that many defenses lead to obfuscating gradients, which is known to be a broken defense.
-We emphasize that \name does not fall under this category of defenses --- \name only uses DCT as an input transformation which is a well studied, differentiable matrix multiplication used in signal processing.
-Then, each classifier simply looks at a disjoint subset of these frequencies.
-Nonetheless, we follow ~\cite{athalye2018obfuscated}'s five recommended guidelines for identifying obfuscated gradients, and find that (a) one-step attacks do \textit{not} perform better than iterative attacks, (b) black-box attacks do \textit{not} perform better than white-box attacks, (c) unbounded attacks \textit{do} reach 100\% success, (d) random sampling does \textit{not} find more adversarial examples, and (e) increasing distortion \textit{does} increase attack success.
-These findings point to obfuscated gradients not being a concern.
+\textbf{Alternate Partitioning Strategies.} Recall from Section~\ref{sec:redundancy} that saliency of a feature may be viewed as a heuristic measure of its ``robustness", as larger saliencies imply that the model is more sensitive to perturbations of that frequency.
+Figure~\ref{fig:freq_sal_dist} plots the distribution of absolute saliency values for \name (SIZE=1) and \name (SIZE=4) ensembles.
+We observe that saliencies for saliency-partitioning configurations \name (SIZE=4) are of relatively lower values, and are \textit{sharply concentrated around their mode}, implying higher feature robustness.
+This can be attributed to the round-robin, equal distribution of robust frequencies amongst the constituent models.
+Improved approaches to saliency partitioning could increase this separation, improving model robustness even further.
+We leave this exploration to future work.

-\textbf{Applicability to domains other than deepfake detection.} We presented \name as a ensemble framework for adversarially robust deepfake detection.
-However, we hypothesize that this approach could be applied to any classification task that exhibits redundancy in a feature space.
-While we are unaware of such a space for the popular CIFAR10 and ImageNet classification tasks, there are several classification tasks in, say, the audio domain that exhibit redundancy in features, e.g., keyword spotting and fake speech detection.
+\textbf{Applicability to domains other than deepfake detection.} We presented \name as a framework for adversarially robust deepfake detection.
+However, we hypothesize that this approach could apply to other classification tasks that exhibit redundancy in a feature space.
+While we are unaware of such a space for the popular CIFAR10 and ImageNet classification tasks , there are several classification tasks in, say, the audio domain that exhibit redundancy in features, e.g., keyword spotting and fake speech detection.
 Exploring this hypothesis is an interesting future research direction.